JinhuW/FileCataloger/README.md

-# Dropover Clone - Desktop Application
+# FileCataloger - Desktop Application

-A feature-complete Electron-based desktop application that replicates Dropover's functionality with native system integration for macOS.
+A feature-complete Electron-based desktop application for temporary file storage with floating shelf windows and native system integration for macOS.

 ## ✅ Project Status: COMPLETE